Master of Science in Management Information Systems

 Master of Science in Management Information Systems Program

 The program also includes a concentration in Information Assurance (IA).
 The IA concentration will equip you with the critical knowledge and skills for developing organizational standards, managing current policies, and analyzing emerging issues in the area of internal and external information threat management; a crucial need for any company or institution in the information era.
 Students in the IA concentration can focus on any of the following three tracks: Web/database security, network security, or information assets protection.
-The curriculum, designed primarily for online delivery, is aimed at employed adult learners that cannot commute daily to campus, and will provide authentic learning experiences through virtual laboratories that mimic the work environment of IT security professionals.

 Students will be able to: